Recovering in-demand metals for new electronics

 Nearly all technology today—from cellphones to computers to MRI scanners—contains rare earth elements (REEs).
 The global market for REEs is predicted to reach $6.2 billion (USD) this year and $16.1 billion (USD) by 2034.

-High concentrations of one particular REE -- lanthanum -- are often in find in mine tailings.
+High concentrations of one particular REE -- lanthanum -- are often found in mine tailings.
 Runoff from this waste can make its way into nearby bodies of water where it poses a risk to human health and the environment.
 As a result, researchers are on the hunt for ways to recover the material.

 Video: Recovering in-demand metals for new electronics